Evaluation Methodologies in Software Protection Research: Sample Sets

-The heavy use of toy programs does not always imply a threat to validity of the research.
-Local protections such as the use of mixed Boolean-arithmetic (MBA) to obfuscate arithmetic expressions can be evaluated locally within their function, independently of the rest of a program.
+The use of toy programs does not always imply a threat to validity.
+Local protections such as mixed Boolean-arithmetic (MBA) can be evaluated locally within their function, isolated from the rest of a program.
 Thus even simple samples can be the foundation for meaningful evaluations.
-However, our data provides a more ambivalent picture.
-While local protections are indeed often evaluated with toy programs only, this is also case for complex non-local protections.
-For example, out of \samplesetsToyOnlyPercentage{}\%~$\hat{=}$~\samplesetsToyOnly{}/\haveSampleset{} of the papers that use toy programs only, \samplesetsToyOnlyVirtualizationPercentage{}\%~$\hat{=}$~\samplesetsToyOnlyVirtualization{}/\samplesetsToyOnly{} deal with virtualization-based protection, which is not a local protection in real-world usage.
-This makes the validity of many evaluations for real-life applications at least doubtful, and shows that much research does not achieve a high technology readiness level (TRL).
-Similar observations can be made on analysis methods.
-Nine out of ten goodware papers that introduce novel analysis or deobfuscation methodologies based on symbolic execution (SYM), include toy programs in their sample set, five even exclusively (the remaining paper uses a single unknown sample).
-It is known that SYM becomes impractical as program sizes increase due to the challenge of path explosion.
-However, if evaluations are done with small programs only, no statement about the applicability to real programs can be made.
+However, we observe a more ambivalent picture, in which complex, non-local protections are also often evaluated with toy programs only.
+For example, \samplesetsToyOnlyVirtualizationPercentage{}\%~$\hat{=}$~\samplesetsToyOnlyVirtualization{}/\samplesetsToyOnly{} of all toy-program-only papers deal with virtualization-based protection, which is not a local protection in real-world usage.
+Furthermore, nine out of ten goodware papers that introduce techniques based on symbolic execution include toy programs in their sample set.
+Five even do so exclusively (the remaining paper uses a single unknown sample).
+It is known that \changed{symbolic execution} becomes impractical as program sizes increase due to the challenge of path explosion, so when evaluations are done with small programs only, no statement about the applicability to real programs can be made.

-The heavy use of non-standardized toy programs, of which the implementation is almost never made available, also poses a problem for the reproducibility and interpretation of presented research results.
-For many categories of toy programs, there exist myriads of different implementations (e.\,g., of sorting algorithms), which can differ significantly in terms of complexity and structure, such as when algorithms can be implemented with or without recursion.
-It should therefore be a strict requirement that whenever toy programs are used, they should be published as artifacts.
+\bemph{The observed relience on toy programs, in particular in goodware papers, threats the external validity of much research, showing it remains at the lowest technology readiness levels (TRLs).
+The relience on non-standardized toy programs of which the implementations are rarely published, also hinders the reproducibility and interpretation of presented research results.} For many categories of toy programs, there exist myriads of different implementations that differ significantly in terms of complexity and structure, such as when algorithms can be implemented with or without recursion.
+It should be a strict requirement that evaluation toy programs are made available as artifacts.